If you rent out a furnished room in your only or main home, then you can earn up to £7,500 a year (which works out as £625 per month) tax free.

 As a sole trader

-If you're using Coconut as your business account for your sole trader business, you can put these amount through your Coconut account, but make sure you categorise them as "Personal" so that they don't count towards your taxable self-employment income.
+If you have a business account (for your sole trader business) connected to Coconut, you can put these amount through, but make sure you categorise them as "Personal" so that they don't count towards your taxable self-employment income.

 You might want to add notes to these transactions so that you can identify them later.

-Alternatively, pay this income straight into your personal account, rather than your Coconut account (we'd recommend doing this so that you keep your Coconut account relating only to your business transactions).
+Alternatively, pay this income straight into your personal account, rather than your business account (we'd recommend doing this so that you keep your business account relating only to your business transactions).

 As a limited company